SahilPatil7777/FlightsAndSearchService/README.md

 }

 ```

 - Once You've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate`

 ## DB Design

 - Airplane Table
 - Flight
 - Airport
 - City

 - A flight belongs to an airplane but one airplane can be used in multiple flights
 - A city has many airports but one airport belongs to a city
 - One Airport can have many flights, but a flight belongs to one airport

+## Table

+### City -> id, name, createdAt, updatedAt

+### Airport -> id, name, address, city_Id, created_At, updated_At

+      Relationship -> City has many airports and Airports belongs to a city (One to Many)